 Net Salary = Gross Salary – Statutory deductions (EPF, ESIC, Gratuity) – Income Tax (TDS, PT)

-For instance, have a look at the table to understand the gross and net payment calculations.
+For instance, have a look at the following table.
+It gives a clear understanding of payroll calculations for the gross and net payments.

 |EARNINGS (per month)||STATUTORY DEDUCTIONS (per month)||STATUTORY ADDITION(per month)|